Table of Contents

 Do you have an oily scalp with sticky, lifeless, and limp hair on the crown?
-Does your hair turn greasy just 2-3 days after shampooing even though no hair oil is applied?
+Does your hair turn greasy just 2-3 days after shampooing, even though no hair oil is applied?
 Do you experience pesky scalp pimples, blemishes, or hair loss pretty often?
 All these can result from the oiliness of the scalp, which is caused by the sebum produced in it.
-Regular hair wash can undoubtedly help keep the scalp clean and oil-free, but washing the hair too frequently is not recommended as it hampers the scalp’s natural oil balance.
+Regular hair washing can help keep the scalp clean and oil-free, but washing the hair too frequently is not recommended as it hampers the scalp’s natural oil balance.

 What Is Sebum?